-- 1.1 The Corporate Parenting Panel assists the Council to fulfil its legal obligations and responsibilities towards looked after children and care experienced young peoplechildren leaving care, under the Children Act 1989 and associated legislation and Children (Leaving Care) Act 2000, including the corporate parenting principles set out .
-The role of local authorities and the seven key Corporate Parenting Principles are set out in section 1 of the Children and Social Work Act 2017. - 1.2 The Corporate Parenting Panel (the 'Panel') is a collaborative forum.
+- 1.1 The Corporate Parenting Panel assists the Council to fulfil its legal obligations and responsibilities towards looked after children and care experienced young people-children leaving care, under the Children Act 1989 and Children (Leaving Care) Act 2000, including the corporate parenting principles set out-.
+The role of local and Social Work Act 2017. - 1.2 The Corporate Parenting Panel (the 'Panel') is a collaborative forum.
 It is not a decision-making body of private meeting of Slough Borough Council.
-Its role is to (SBC), and advise the Lead Member for Children's Services and other elected member bodies on how to acts strategically to ensure that all councillors demonstrate their commitment to deliver better outcomes for children and young people in care and care experienced young people-care leavers. - 1.3 In particular this includes ensuring the Council and its relevant partners comply with the corporate parenting principles: - High quality care, nurturing supportive and meaningful relationships that encourage their growth of self-esteem, confidence and resilience; enabling young people to cope with change and difficult times - The highest standard of education which is consistent with the needs and abilities of the child - Opportunities and encouragement for self-development and keeping fit and healthy - Encouragement to take up hobbies, acquiring life skills and being a good citizen - Opportunities for education, employment and training, including open days and work placements and apprenticeships - Assistance with the transition from care to looking after themselves, including the provision of suitable accommodation - to act in the best interests, and promote the physical and mental health and wellbeing, of those children and young people; - to encourage those children and young people to express their views, wishes and feelings; - to take into account the views, wishes and feelings of those children and young people; - to help those children and young people gain access to, and make the best use of, services provided by the local authority and its relevant partners; - to promote high aspirations, and seek to secure the best outcomes, for those children and young people; - for those children and young people to be safe, and for stability in their home lives, relationships and education or work; and - to prepare those children and young people for adulthood and independent living.
+Its role is to (SBC), and advise the Lead Member for Children's Services and other elected member bodies on how to acts strategically to ensure that all councillors demonstrate their commitment to deliver better outcomes for children and young people in care and care experienced young people care leavers. - 1.3 In particular this includes ensuring the Council and its relevant partners comply with the corporate parenting principles: - High quality care, nurturing supportive and meaningful relationships that encourage their growth of self-esteem, confidence and resilience; enabling young people to cope with change and difficult times - The highest standard of education which is consistent with the needs and abilities of the child - Opportunities and encouragement for self-development and keeping fit and healthy - Encouragement to take up hobbies, acquiring life skills and being a good citizen - Opportunities for education, employment and training, including open days and work placements and apprenticeships - Assistance with the transition from care to looking after themselves, including the provision of suitable accommodation - to act in the best interests, and promote the physical and mental health and wellbeing, of those children and young people; - to encourage those children and young people to express their views, wishes and feelings; - to take into account the views, wishes and feelings of those children and young people; - to help those children and young people gain access to, and make the best use of, services provided by the local authority and its relevant partners; - to promote high aspirations, and seek to secure the best outcomes, for those children and young people; - for those children and young people to be safe, and for stability in their home lives, relationships and education or work; and - to prepare those children and young people for adulthood and independent living.